pangenome/pggb-workshop/README.md

 ## Getting started

 Make sure you have `pggb` and its tools installed.
-If you're at Evomics2025, this is true. **_You can skip this section!_**
+If you're at Evomics2025, **use docker installation as described here**.

 The easiest way to set things up using `docker`.

-    docker pull ghcr.io/pangenome/pggb:latest
+    docker pull ghcr.io/pangenome/pggb:20230819064109936a2c

 Also make sure you have checked out `pggb` repository:

     git clone https://github.com/pangenome/pggb.git

-Note that the Docker image is built for `x86_64` and if you're on an M1 Mac or other platform you will need to use `docker build --target binary -t ${USER}/pggb:latest .` in the `pggb` repository to run the build build.
+Note that the Docker image is built for `x86_64` and if you're on an M1 Mac or other platform you will need to use `docker build --target binary -t ${USER}/pggb:20230819064109936a2c .` in the `pggb` repository to run the build build.

 Now create a directory to work on for this tutorial: